Australian Visa Types You Should Know in 2026

 To be eligible for an Australia PR visa, you need to meet certain criteria, with a minimum score of 65 points being required.
 However, scoring higher on the eligibility calculation increases your chances of receiving an invitation to apply for Australian PR.

-Here is the table with categories and points under Australia visa requirements
+Here is the table for Australia PR requirements:

 Category |